tudelft3d/indoorjson/specs/specs.rst

 IndoorJSON Object
 -----------------

-A CityJSON object represents one 3D city model of a given area, this model may contain features of different types, as defined in the CityGML data model.
+A IndoorJSON object represents one indoor model of a given building.

-- A CityJSON object is a JSON object.
+- A IndoorJSON object is a JSON object.
-- A CityJSON object must have the following 4 members:
+- A IndoorJSON object must have the following 4 members:

-  #. one member with the name ``"type"``, whose value must be ``"CityJSON"``;
+  #. one member with the name ``"type"``, whose value must be ``"IndoorJSON"``;
-  #. one member with the name ``"version"``, whose value must be a string with the version (X.Y) of CityJSON used;
+  #. one member with the name ``"version"``, whose value must be a string with the version (X.Y) of IndoorJSON used;
-  #. one member with the name ``"CityObjects"``.
-The value of this member is a collection of key-value pairs, where the key is the ID of the object, and the value is one City Object.
-The ID of a City Object should be unique (within one dataset/file).
+  #. one member with the name ``"PrimalSpaceFeatures"``.
+The value of this member is a collection of key-value pairs, where the key is the ID of the CellSpace, and the value is one CellSpace.
+The ID of a Cell Space should be unique (within one dataset/file).
+  #. one member with the name ``"SpaceLayers"``.
+This is used to represent each of the dual graphs.
+The value of this member is a collection of key-value pairs, where the key is the ID of a dual graph, and the value is a collection of key-value pairs in which each nodes/States is represented.
+The ID of a Cell Space should be unique (within one dataset/file).
   #. one member with the name ``"vertices"``, whose value is an array of coordinates of each vertex of the city model.
 Their position in this array (0-based) is used as an index to be referenced by the Geometric Objects.
 The indexing mechanism of the format `Wavefront OBJ <https://en.wikipedia.org/wiki/Wavefront_.obj_file>`_ is basically reused.

-- A CityJSON may have one member with the name ``"metadata"``, whose value may contain JSON objects describing the coordinate reference system used, the extent of the dataset, its creator, etc.
+- A IndoorJSON may have one member with the name ``"metadata"``, whose value may contain JSON objects describing the coordinate reference system used, the extent of the dataset, its creator, etc.
-- A CityJSON may have one member with the name ``"extensions"``, used if there are Extensions used in the file, see the page :doc:`extensions` for all the details.
-- A CityJSON may have one member with the name ``"transform"``, whose value must contain 2 JSON objects describing how to *decompress* the coordinates.
-Transform is used to reduce the file size only.
-- A CityJSON may have one member with name ``"appearance"``, the value may contain JSON objects representing the textures and/or materials of surfaces.
-- A CityJSON may have one member with name ``"geometry-templates"``, the value may contain JSON objects representing the templates that can be reused by different City Objects (usually for trees).
-This is the concept of "implicit geometries" in CityGML.
-- A CityJSON may have other members, and their value is not prescribed.
-Because these are not standard in CityJSON, they might be ignored by parsers.

-The minimal valid CityJSON object is thus:
+The minimal valid IndoorJSON object is thus:

 .. code-block:: js